 In motorsport, everybody is always looking for a way to find a competitive edge over their rivals.
 However, with many race series being closely regulated, the chances of getting away with that hidden turbo charger or wider tyres are very slim indeed.
+Continue reading for how to get the upper hand when racing.

 So, in this world of strict rulebooks and scrutineering bays, what can you do to help you get the upper hand over your competitors?
 Well, we have put together a list of ideas to help you get the most out of your time on track.